beaker-project/beaker/documentation/user-guide/customizing-installation.rst

 ``has_chrony``
     Indicates that chrony is available in the distro.

+``has_gpt_bios_support``
+    Indicates that the installer is capable of formatting disks using GPT on x86 systems with BIOS firmware.

+    This support is needed for disks larger than 2TB and it requires an extra "BIOS boot" partition to be defined.

 ``has_key``
     Indicates that the distro requires the ``key`` command.
 This command exists only on RHEL 5 and CentOS 5.